isonic1/appium-workshop/Appium Mac Installation Instructions.md

 * Open a terminal and check ruby version: `$ ruby -v`
 	* If the version is less than 2.2 or the command is not recognized you need to install ruby.
 	* run `$ \curl -sSL https://get.rvm.io | bash -s stable --ruby` in terminal.
 This will install RVM (Ruby Version Manager) and install the latest Ruby version.
 	* Run `$ rvm list` and see which ruby version was installed.
-Not the version number for next step.
+Note the version number for next step.
 	* Run `rvm --default use 2.2.?` to set the version as default. e.g. 2.2.4 instead of 2.2.?

 ###Install Node (We need this for paralleization)